yetanalytics/xapi-vlc/README.md

 - API Endpoint: Endpoint for LRS (example: https://localhost:8080/xapi)

 4) Play a video of your choice and verify the data is flowing from the LRS.

+#### Windows
+1) right click on the file located at xapi-vlc\scripts\windows\install.ps1 and click "Run with PowerShell"
+2) configuration coming soon...

 ### Dev